 6. Lower acquisition costs

 As you know, paid advertising and other outbound marketing tactics can get very expensive.
-On the other hand, high-quality content brings in targeted traffic through SEO – for free, which will allows you to lower customer acquisition costs over time.
+On the other hand, high-quality content brings in targeted traffic through SEO – for free, which will allow you to lower customer acquisition costs over time.

 And unlike paid advertising, digital content is evergreen (for the most part), which means it will stay on your website for consumers to see for a long time to come, regardless of whether you’re currently running a campaign or not.